 In the 1980s my first ‘adventure’ was to fly to America with a portfolio of paintings to sell my art to galleries.
 I just turned up uninvited and unannounced and I sold the lot!

 That was followed by taking commissions from ex-pats in Egypt, selling wildlife art on the beaches of Kenya, and drawing youth hostels in NZ and Australia.

-My aim was to subsidize my trips, indeed I was so poor, it effectively paid for my trips.
+My aim was to subsidize my trips, indeed I was so poor, that it effectively paid for my trips.
 I journeyed through East Africa with only £300 ($400) in my pocket.
 Even in the 80s that was nothing.

-Selling Art in America, My First Attempt at World Travel
+Selling Art in America: My First Attempt at World Travel

 My idea was simple.
 I’d buy a one-way ticket to Miami, sell my portfolio, make loads of lolly and take America by storm.